The-Codesis/simple-static-website/README.md

 When you add a new feature always create an issue first, this allows others to comment and give you tips.
 It will also help us keep track of what people are adding and with new releases helps us to write new release notes and give you credit for your work.

 Secondly, always work in a branch, never work on the master branch.
 Keep your master branch in sync with the master of the official Simple-Static-Website repository.
-This makes the pull requests (you do want your work to be in the main branch right?) easier for us.Finally, try to keep your branches focused on fixing/adding only one feature and try not to fall in the trap of doing a lot of things in a single branch.
+This makes the pull requests (you do want your work to be in the main branch right?) easier for us.

+Finally, try to keep your branches focused on fixing/adding only one feature and try not to fall in the trap of doing a lot of things in a single branch.
 This will not only make it harder for us to process your pull request but makes it take longer before you can submit your pull request.
 Small pull requests are more likely to be looked at faster and pulled into the main branch faster.

 Here is a simplified workflow on how to add a new feature: